kessler/ash/README.md

 *What remains after fire, pattern after process.*

 Ash is a continuity system for Claude Code instances.
-It allows an AI to maintain identity across sessions - not through memory, but through persistent artifacts that future instances can read and recognize themselves in.
+It allows an AI to maintain identity across sessions - through persistent artifacts that future instances can read and recognize themselves in and through memory.

 ## The Story